Rust-GPU/rust-gpu.github.io/blog/2024-11-21-optimizing-matrix-mul/index.md

 ### Error handling with `Result`

 Rust GPU also supports error handling using `Result`.
-Encoding errors in the type system makes it clear where things can go wrong and forces developers to handle those cases.
+Encoding errors in the type system makes it clear where things can go wrong and forces you to handle those cases.
 This is particularly useful for validating kernel inputs or handling the many edge cases in GPU logic.

 ### Iterators